Vishnu252005/TKM-Notes/SECURITY.md

 To report a vulnerability in the Nexia app, please follow the steps below:

 1. **Where to Report:**
-   Send all vulnerability reports via email to [security@nexiaapp.com] (example email).
+   Send all vulnerability reports via email to [nexia2025@gmail.com].
 Include a detailed description of the vulnerability, the app version, and steps to reproduce the issue.

 2. **Response Time:**
    After submitting a report, you can expect an initial acknowledgment within **2 business days**.
 A follow-up on the status of the vulnerability will be provided within **10 business days**.